Live in Asia

 Here's the cheat code.
 The problem usually isn't your income.
 It's where you're spending it.

 Take that same work ethic overseas and the math flips.
 Instead of $3,000 to $4,000 a month in rent, your rent might be around $1,000, and you're living like a baller.
 A couple thousand dollars a month in a place like Thailand, Vietnam, or Cambodia buys a life that would cost you six figures of lifestyle back in the States.
-Lower stress, fresh food for a dollar fifty, and you don't have to grind as hard to afford it.
+Lower stress, fresh fruit smoothies for a dollar or two, and you don't have to grind as hard to afford it.

 That's geographic arbitrage.
 Earn in a strong currency, spend in a cheap one, keep the difference.
+And the opportunities compound: in the States you might see barely 20% of what's available to you, while overseas the other 80% becomes a lot clearer.
 Not sure which country fits you?
 I ranked them in best countries for expats, and broke down one move in detail in moving to Thailand.

 You Don't Even Need the Six Figures